Google Pixel 10 Pro vs. Pixel 9 Pro: Worth the upgrade?

 Why you can trust Android Central

 The Pixel 9 Pro is already built extremely well, so there wasn't much to change in the first place.
-The front and back have Gorilla Glass Victus 2 for scratch resistance, and there's an IP68 rating for dust and water resistance.
+The front and back have Gorilla Glass Victus 2 for scratch resistance, and there's an IP68 rating for dust and water resistance — that's true of both models.
 The protruding rear camera island didn't win over everyone, and it remains on the 10 Pro as well.
-The Pixel 10 Pro should have the exact same weather resistance and rugged construction.

 Google Pixel 10 Pro vs. Pixel 9 Pro: Hardware and specs

 The Pixel 9 Pro is still sold at the above prices at most places, unless you purchase it during a sale or through your carrier.
-Once the Pixel 10 Pro hits shelves, though, the 9 Pro's price will come down.
+After the Pixel 10 Pro hits shelves, though, the 9 Pro's price will come down.
 Whether it makes a good deal or not totally depends on the discount, but if it's not more than $100, you might as well spring for the 10 Pro.

-Category | Google Pixel 10 Pro (speculative) | Google Pixel 9 Pro |
+Category | Google Pixel 10 Pro | Google Pixel 9 Pro |

 ---|---|---|